spryker/spryker-docs/docs/scos/user/features/202108.0/file-manager-feature-overview/file-uploader.md

 2. In the right section, click on **Add File**:
 ![Upload files to the Back Office](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Media+Management/File+Uploader/File+Uploader+Feature+Overview/add-file.png)

-3. On the **Add a File page**:
+3. On the **Add a File page**, do the following:
 * In the **File name** field, enter the name of the file that will be displayed in the shop.
 * In the **File upload** field, click **Choose File** and from your local storage, select the file you are going to upload to the Back Office.

 {% info_block infoBox %}

 If Use file name option is selected, then File Name field is not required and will be disregarded.
-In this case, the file will be uploaded with its original name (the one you see in your local storage
+In this case, the file will be uploaded with its original name (the one you see in your local storage).
-).

 {% endinfo_block %}

 {% info_block warningBox %}